KennyMcGeoch/LeetCodeExercises/README.md

 1672.
 Richest Customer Wealth (Easy)
 1759.
 Count Number of Homogenous Substrings (Medium) 1779.
-Find Nearest Point That Has the Same X or Y Coordinate (Easy) 1869.
+Find Nearest Point That Has the Same X or Y Coordinate (Easy) 1822.
+Sign of the Product of an Array (Easy)
+1869.
 Longer Contiguous Segments of Ones than Zeros (Easy) 1871.
 Jump Game VII (Medium)
 2007.
 Find Original Array From Doubled Array (Medium)